 The take away from this is how we approach education.
 Every child should be analyzed according to the two dimensions of respect-cynicism and details-simplicity.
 Such an analysis helps the teacher understand the child and help him or her grow.
-We especially note the example of the Lubavitcher Rebbe who in his enormous outreach efforts always emphasized the symbolic, such as Tefillin, Lulav, and the Chanukah Menorah.
+We especially note the example of the Lubavitcher Rebbe who in his enormous outreach efforts always, when dealing with the apathetic Jew, emphasized the symbolic, such as Tefillin, Lulav, and the Chanukah Menorah.
 This is fully consistent with the Biblical approach and perhaps explains his success.